 How can we beat the heat?

-To address some of these environmental inequalities, L.A.’s ambitious Green New Deal includes planting 90,000 new trees citywide and increasing the forest canopy in low-income heat zones by 50% by 2028.
+To address some of these environmental inequalities, L.A.’s ambitious Green New Deal includes planting 90,000 new trees citywide and increasing the forest canopy in low-income heat zones by 50%.
 This growing urban tree canopy will make L.A. a more livable place, with healthier residents.

-The USC Urban Trees initiative will provide critical insights for how and where to plant trees to ensure maximum benefit to residents.
-It also presents a vision for climate justice, meaningful engagement with the people who live in the area, innovative studies of air quality and soil health, and advanced GIS analysis and mapping to identify how the Eastside can get the most out of L.A.’s tree-planting efforts.
+The USC Urban Trees Initiative provides critical insights for how and where to plant trees to ensure maximum benefit to residents.
+It also presents a vision for climate justice, meaningful engagement with the people who live in the area, innovative studies of air quality, and advanced GIS analysis and mapping to identify how the Eastside can get the most out of L.A.’s tree-planting efforts.

 To engage with the project team, please contact Project SpecialistMarianna Babboni